MIT 6.828 JOS Lab 1 Report

 Set a breakpoint at address 0x7c00, which is where the boot sector will be loaded.
 Continue execution until that breakpoint.
 Trace through the code in

-command in GDB to disassemble sequences of instructions in the boot loader, and compare the original boot loader source code with both the disassembly inobj/boot/boot.asm
+boot/boot.S, using the source code and the disassembly fileobj/boot/boot.asmto keep track of where you are.
+Also use thex/icommand in GDB to disassemble sequences of instructions in the boot loader, and compare the original boot loader source code with both the disassembly inobj/boot/boot.asmand GDB.Trace into

 - At what point does the processor start executing 32-bit code?
 What exactly causes the switch from 16- to 32-bit mode?